-- 6. (1) A person wishing to conduct insurance business in Swaziland after the commencement of this Act and who has been registered in terms of the Companies Act shall apply for registration as an insurer in terms of regulation 1 of this Act. - (2) If the registrar is satisfied that the person has complied with all the requirements of section 7 and regulation 1, he may register that person as being authorised to carry on the class of business applied for and issue him with a certificate of registration. - (3) Notwithstanding the provisions of subsection 6 (2), the registrar may request an applicant to provide additional information in order to assist him to make a decision. - (4) The registrar shall refuse to register a company as an insurer if the conditions of Section 7 or regulation 1 or any other request that he may have made in terms of subsection 6 (3) have not been fulfilled. - (5) The registrar may refuse to register an applicant as an insurer if he considers this to be in the public's interest. - (6) The registrar may attach such conditions to the registration of an insurer as he considers to be in the public's interest.
+- (1) A person wishing to conduct insurance business in Swaziland after the commencement of this Act and who has been registered in terms of the Companies Act shall apply for registration as an insurer in terms of Regulation 1 of this Act. - (2) If the Registrar is satisfied that the person has complied with all the requirements of section 7, he may register that person as being authorised to carry on the class of business applied for and issue him with a certificate of registration. - (3) Notwithstanding the provisions of subsection (2), the Registrar may request an applicant to provide additional information in order to assist him to make a decision. - (4) The Registrar shall refuse to register a company as an insurer if the conditions of section 7 or any other request that he may have made in terms of subsection (3) have not been fulfilled. - (5) The Registrar may refuse to register an applicant as an insurer if he considers this to be in the public's interest. - (6) The Registrar may attach such conditions to the registration of an insurer as he considers to be in the public's interest.

-Oualifying requirements for registration as an insurer
+7. Qualifying requirements for registration as an insurer

-- 7. (1) Only a public company may apply for registration as an insurer. - (2) A company applying for registration as an insurer shall have a paid up share capital of not less than E2 000 000. - (3) Notwithstanding the provision of subsection 7(2), a company which applies for registration as an insurer and whose only business will be the issuing of assistance policy contracts shall have a share capital of not less than E 400 000-
+- (1) Only a public company may apply for registration as an insurer. - (2) A company applying for registration as an insurer shall have a paid up share capital of not less than E2 000 000. - (3) Notwithstanding the provision of subsection (2), a company which applies for registration as an insurer and whose only business will be the issuing of assistance policy contracts shall have a share capital of not less than E400 000: